A New Year’s Day visit to Mt. Monadnock

 The Pondicherry refuge is a cooperative venture of state, federal, and private organizations.
 A good guide to the Pondicherry trails can be found in the Jefferson Dome chapter of Kim Nilsen’s book 50 Hikes North of the White Mountains.

 North Uncanoonuc is always pleasant, with good views, no power lines, & no towers.
-Today, though, I wanted to check out the trails on South.
-Goffstown has produced a terrific map (www.GoffstownTrails.com) showing not just the old hiking trails, but also the snowmobile trails that snake over & around both peaks.
+Today, though, I wanted to check out the trails on the South mountain.
+Goffstown has produced a terrific map available on the town library’s website showing the trails that snake over & around both peaks.
 Mountain Road between the hills has several parking areas for hikers, and the entrance to the Reservoir road off Mountain Road now has a parking area with a map kiosk.

 If I had had more time, I could have continued down the other side of South Uncanoonuc on either of two trails that end at Uncanoonuc Lake.
 A full morning or afternoon could easily be given to wandering these trails and visiting both summits.
 Bring water & snacks – the closest store & restrooms are on Mast Road, a couple of miles north of the trail kiosk on Mountain Road.
 There’s a paved road from South’s summit to Back Mountain Road, and if you want a good workout without going into the woods, you can drive to the summit (no good parking at the base)and walk down to the base & back.
 But why would I want to avoid the woods on a day like this?